codesnerd/teaching-git/README.md

 Doing this small activity will give you a hands-on experience of the things you learned and help cement your knowledge.

-1. Fork this very repo
+1. Fork this very repo.
-2. Clone it on your local machine
+2. Clone it on your local machine.
-3. Edit README, add a new line and then write, "<Your_Name>: I did it!"
+3. Edit README, add a new line and then write, "<Your_Name>: I did it!".
 4. Commit the changes to your local repo.
 5. Push the code to your remote repo (that you forked above).
 6. Send a pull request to me so I can accept your changes in this original repo.